AyeshaB123/AyeshaB123/README.md

 This repository is part of my learning journey to become a Data Analyst, where I explore techniques for working with raw data, organizing datasets, building data models, and converting them into actionable insights.

- 📚 This repository includes data analytics process using MS-Excel & Power BI:
+ 📚 This repository includes data analytics process using MS-Excel, SQL and Power BI:
 - Data Cleaning and Data Preparation
 - Data Modeling and Structuring
 - Creating interactive dashboards